user18130814200115-2/groffscripts/README.md

 Furthermore, any files called `bibliography.in` will be processed by `preconv` and output to `bibliography.groff`

+C-b and C-i are set for bold and italic escape sequences.

+### Syntax highlighting
+mom escape sequences are colored as "Todo".

+Fold syntax is set between orrurances of `.NEW_CHAPTER`.

+Colors are set to tundra, see [nord-tundra](https://github.com/user18130814200115-2/nordtheme_tundra).

+### Plugins
+plugins I use are goyo and limelight.

 ## settings
 Settings in general contain boilerplate code for specific macro packages.
 They must be placed in `~/.local/share/groff/settings` to be recognized by mkdoc.